linZHank/wanderer/docs/software_install.md

 ```
 2. Connect your sensor and run kinect2_bridge:
 `$ roslaunch kinect2_bridge kinect2_bridge.launch`
 3. Calibrate your sensor using the `kinect2_calibration`.
 Follow the [instructions](https://github.com/code-iai/iai_kinect2/tree/master/kinect2_calibration#calibrating-the-kinect-one).
-Beware, you will have to take hundreds of screenshots manually, which is really time consuming and boring.
+Beware, you will have to take hundreds of screenshots manually, which is really time consuming and boring (Ask a girl to help you out XD).

 ## Install [create_autonomy](https://github.com/AutonomyLab/create_autonomy.git)
 #### Compile from source